September 20, 2019, by jicke

 The University of Nottingham will benefit from a portion of a £78 million cash boost as part of UK Research and Innovation’s Future Leaders Fellowships.

-The investment will propel the next generation of researchers as they lead cutting-edge projects; from developing rapid diagnostic methods to identify antibiotic resistance in infections, to increasing the value of archaeology to society, to miniaturising the latest microscopy technologies.
+The investment will propel the next generation of researchers as they lead cutting-edge projects; from developing rapid diagnostic methods to identify antibiotic resistance in infecPreview Changes (opens in a new tab)tions, to increasing the value of archaeology to society, to miniaturising the latest microscopy technologies.

-Kay Brander has been awarded a fellowship to work with the University of Nottingham to develop his thermodynamics research.
+Kay Bradner has been awarded a fellowship to work with the University of Nottingham to develop his thermodynamics research.

 Kay explains: “Heat engines are the motors of our society.
 They set cars in motion and drive the generators that deliver electricity to our computers and smartphones.
 None of these applications would be possible without one fundamental theory that governs the performance of James Watt’s steam engine and today’s car engines alike: thermodynamics.